All Episodes

 That's right, that's right.

-The question is why not a free medical checkup once a year for every American?
+The question is, why not a free medical checkup once a year for every American?

 Back in just a second.

-I'm gonna answer both practically and theoretically.
+I'm going to answer both practically and theoretically.

 Export Selection